mefengl/what-i-read/README.md

 https://blog.nateliason.com/p/losing-10-million , find it fascinating to watch developments in the cryptocurrency space, as they often involve unconventional and innovative approaches to finance

 https://selftaughtcoders.com/how-to-quickly-and-effectively-read-other-peoples-code , the word "rinse" really says something about the nature of learning

+23

+https://blog.codinghorror.com/learn-to-read-the-source-luke , the way it emphasizes 'we must read the source code' is amazing.